 This is where the meaning of the phrase “killing two birds with one stone” becomes even more clearer as you trek the Cliff Walk found on Newport’s eastern shore.
 One side lies the stunning beauty of Newport shoreline; the other side rests the lavish summer homes of Newport’s affluent.

 Cliff Walk is the first National Recreation Trail in the entire New England region, spanning a length of 3 miles along Newport shoreline.
-The northern section of this trail is regarded as easy walking.
+The northern section of this trail is regarded as easy kids friendly hikes.
 The southern bit comprises a rough trail over a rocky surface, so it requires more caution when trekking here.

 Cliff Walk is among the top attraction destinations that you shouldn’t miss out when visiting Newport and your trip to The Breakers.